brianfrankcooper/YCSB/ydb/README.md

  - Full path to the database, e.g. `/home/mydb`.
  - No default value, parametr is mandatory.

+- `token`
+ - token used for auth, otherwise environment auth will be used

 - `dropOnInit`
  - During initialization table `usertable` will be dropped if parameter set to `true`
  - Default is `false`